Embodying Reproductive Justice: What Does It Mean and Why Does It Matter?

 Why does this matter?

 There are so many messages we receive daily about what to do with our bodies, how to plan for a family, and what our lives are supposed to look like.
 External and societal pressures especially contribute to negative emotions and can often make us question our decisions surrounding our reproductive health.
 At the end of the day, reproductive justice emphasizes self-care and agency.
 A reproductive justice framework encourages us to take care of ourselves and allows us to feel any and all emotions.
 It reminds us that it is okay to be nervous and unsure and, at the same time, still be able to handle things and make decisions for ourselves.
+Practicing Reproductive Justice in our Daily Lives Here are three ways to practice individual agency and self-care when it comes to making decisions about our own reproductive health.- Reflect

 - Where are these feelings coming from?
 From you?
 From people in your life?
 From beliefs around you?